Altos, Paraguay: Etymology

-It is also called “Altos de Ybypytaré”, which in Guaraní means “path of the wind”, previously called “San Lorenzo de la Cordillera de los Altos”, one of the oldest cities of Paraguay.
-It is known as the “Terrace of the country” because of its high altitude.
+It is also called "Altos de Ybypytaré", which in Guaraní means "path of the wind", previously called "San Lorenzo de la Cordillera de los Altos", one of the oldest cities of Paraguay.
+It is known as the "Terrace of the country" because of its high altitude.

 Climate

 The climate in this department is mild and dry.
-The average temperature is 22° Celsius, in summer reaches 39 °C and in winter drops to 3 °C.
+The average temperature is 22 °C, in summer reaches 39 °C and in winter drops to 3 °C.

 Demography

-Altos’ population is 13,114 in total, 6,862 men and 6,252 women, according to information provided by the Statistics, Polls and Census General Direction.
+Altos' population is 13,114 in total, 6,862 men and 6,252 women, according to information provided by the Statistics, Polls and Census General Direction.

 History

 There are two versions of its foundation.
 The first tells that Domingo Martínez de Irala founded it, on August 10, 1538.
 The second one tells that it was Friar Luis de Bolaños in 1580, with the distinction of being the first of many reducciónes (Roman Catholic missions) of the Guaraní people in Paraguay.

-It was the hiding place of Joseph Mengele, notorious nazi scientist and medical doctor, who experimented in the Nazi concentration camps.
+It was the hiding place of Joseph Mengele, a notorious Nazi scientist and medical doctor, who experimented in the Nazi concentration camps.
 Mengele and his wife flew to Altos in 1959, after the government of West Germany discovered their home in Buenos Aires, Argentina, and he received the notification for arrest.
 His wife did not adapt to this new life and left him.
-In 1960, he panicked after hearing news of the interest of the nazi hunter in his capture, and with kidnapping of Adolf Eichmann, left Altos to go to Hohenau in the South of Paraguay.
+In 1960, he panicked after hearing news of the interest of the Nazi hunter in his capture, and with kidnapping of Adolf Eichmann, left Altos to go to Hohenau in the South of Paraguay.